shekeltechnologies/Documentation/guides/Masternode_Upgrade_Cold_Hot_Linux.md

 **!!!
 This guide is for upgrading an existing SHEKEL COLD & Hot wallet MasterNode using the new Shekel ZeroCoin wallet and chain !!!**

 **!!!
+WARNING: DO NOT ATTEMPT TO USE THIS WALLET TO UPGRADE FROM THE WHITE JEW WALLET (OLD JEW), YOU NEED TO SWAP BY 28th Feb, see the discord) !!!**

+**!!!
 See the [MasterNode Hot Qt Wallet + Cold Linux Setup Guide](guides/MasterNode_Setup_Cold_Hot_Linux.md) for a new masternode !!!**

 ---